-From 6pm on Tuesdays until 1pm on Mondays you can look at the adverts and tell us which of the properties you like.
-This is called ‘bidding.’
-You can make up to 3 bids.
+Look at the adverts and tell us which properties you like by ‘bidding.’
+You can make up to three bids each week.
 Bidding is easy and there are a number of ways to do it:

 We allocate the homes we manages in line with Wolverhampton City Council's Housing Allocations Policy and our Equality and Diversity policy.

 To find out more and to get answers to any questions you may have visit the Homes in the City questions and answers section.